Delhi violence: SC refuses to stay bail of three activists, will examine HC order on UAPA

 The Supreme Court on Friday refused to stay the bail granted by the Delhi High Court to student activists Natasha Narwal, Devangana Kalita and Asif Iqbal Tanha, reported Bar and Bench.

-The three activists who were given bail on Tuesday had been booked under several first information reports in connection to the North East Delhi communal riots of February 2020.
+The three activists, who were given bail on Tuesday, had been booked under several first information reports in connection to the North East Delhi communal riots of February 2020.
 They were arrested in May and have spent over a year in jail.
-But, Tuesday’s bail was related to an FIR that dealt with the “larger conspiracy” and in which the police invoked provisions of the Unlawful Activities (Prevention) Act.
+Tuesday’s bail was related to an FIR that dealt with the “larger conspiracy” and in which the police invoked provisions of the Unlawful Activities (Prevention) Act.

 A day later, the Delhi Police approached the Supreme Court, urging it to immediately stay the order.